newclarity/sunrise/README.md

 ###About This Sunrise and WordPress' Early Load sunrise.php File

-This Sunrise has **absolutely no relationship** with [the `sunrise.php` file recognized by WordPress during bootstrap](http://wordpress-hackers.1065353.n5.nabble.com/Use-case-for-sunrise-php-td32639.html).
+This Sunrise has **no relationship** with [the `sunrise.php` file recognized by WordPress during bootstrap](http://wordpress-hackers.1065353.n5.nabble.com/Use-case-for-sunrise-php-td32639.html).
 And as this Sunrise won't conflict at a technical level with WordPress' `sunrise.php` we're keeping the name we picked back in 2010 before we knew such a filename in the `/wp-content/` directory was special to WordPress.
 Because we like the name.

 ##QuickStart